Meghan Markle Is Supporting Kate Middleton As Rumors Of Infidelity Surround Prince William

 When you look at Kate Middleton and Prince William, you see one of the most iconic couples of the current age.
-The duo is elegant, sophisticated and always appear to be very much in love.
+The duo is elegant, sophisticated, and always appear to be very much in love.
 However, life in the spotlight has its drawbacks and the Duchess of Cambridge and Prince William have had to get used to hearing a lot of untrue rumors about themselves in the press.
 While they might not ordinarily take the wild tales too seriously, the most recent rumor has really shocked them.
 Prince William has been accused in the press of cheating on Middleton while she was pregnant with their son Louis, who is now 1-year-old.
 The rumor went rampant online and has since made its rounds on social media, according to Hollywood Life.

-The press has accused Prince William of having an affair with the Duchess of Cambridge with the Marchioness of Cholmondeley, Rose Hanbury.
-Hanbury is not only a friend of Kate’s, but has been close with the entire family for quite some time.
+The press has accused Prince William of having an affair with the Marchioness of Cholmondeley, Rose Hanbury.
+Hanbury is not only a friend of Kate’s but has been close to the entire family for quite some time.
 She is married to David Cholmondeley, the 7th Marquess of Cholmondeley.
-The pair have three children.
+The pair has three children.

 Kate Middleton Honors Wedding Anniversary By Wearing Earrings From Ceremony – Hollywood Life https://t.co/tHc2tJuKMf pic.twitter.com/kr9FxDvqte